hiowenluke/booms/README.md

 # Booms

-A high-performance and easy-to-use RPC microservices framework for [Node.js](https://nodejs.org), load a directory as a RPC server, call the remote functions in it like **s1.say.hi()**, as same as do it at local.
+A high-performance and easy-to-use RPC microservices framework for [Node.js](https://nodejs.org), load a directory as a RPC server, call a remote function or method of a remote object like **s1.say.hi()**, as same as do it at local.
 Booms can passes not only data, but also callback functions to the server, that's awesome.

 Booms is based on Node.js native TCP socket.
 It does not require you to write [proto](https://developers.google.com/protocol-buffers/docs/proto3) files, which is more easier to use.